 - Hot spots, micro cracks etc.

-Most fires in the solar industry are not directly related to the panels, but the installation, this is why it is a good idea to make sure your installers are CEC accredited and in-house installers employed by the company.
+Most fires in the solar industry are not directly related to the panels, but the installation.
+This is why it is a good idea to make sure your installers are CEC accredited and use in-house installers employed by the company.
 This doesn’t mean that solar panel fires aren’t an issue, most of the solar panel fires are because of the quality of the module and the materials used in production.

 It is always a good rule to check if the panel has undergone the required tests, and research reviews on the panel.
-Glass-Glass panels have a higher resistance to fire because there is no plastics to ignite.
+Glass-Glass panels have a higher resistance to fire because there is not any plastic to ignite.

-Delamination is when the plastic backing of a solar panel is separated from the glass, delamination is a common issue when low quality plastics are used.
-When this happens water can seep into the panel and cause extreme damage, the causes for delamination are as follows:
+Delamination is when the plastic backing of a solar panel is separated from the glass and is a common issue when low quality plastics are used.
+When this happens water can seep into the panel and cause extreme damage.
+The causes for delamination are as follows: